boldbi/bold-bi-docs/docs/embedded-bi/managing-resources/manage-users/synchronization-imported-users-from-exisiting-database.md

 ### Synchronization procedure

-* Bold BI will synchronize the user details - first name, last name, email address, contact number with the Existing Database.
+* Bold BI will synchronize the user details - username, first name, last name, email address, and contact number with the existing database users.

 * Bold BI will delete the user if the user has deleted from the Existing Database.